How you sleep could be ‘strongest predictor’ of when you will die, study says

 Scientists, including Emmanuel Mignot from Stanford University, developed a system using machine learning to predict a person’s “sleep age” and identify variations in sleep most closely linked to mortality.

-Sleep age, they say, is an estimated age of a person based on their quality of sleep that is linked to their health.
+Sleep age, they say, is an estimated age of a person based on the characteristics of sleep that are linked to their health.

 Previous research has documented that sleep is one of the first things that is disturbed in many disorders.